 Maya Simmons

 Maya Simmons is a senior from Atlanta, Georgia.
 She will be earning her B.F.A in Dance Performance & Choreography and B.A. in English this spring.
-She is proud to have performed in the Florence Dance Festival, American Dance Festival, Ash and Elm Dance Co., NC Dance Project, and a multitude of performances here at Elon every semester.
+She is proud to have performed with the Florence Dance Festival, American Dance Festival, Ash and Elm Dance Co., NC Dance Project, and in a multitude of performances here at Elon every semester.
 She is grateful to have had her choreographic work presented in Fall Dance Concert 2022 and Dancing in the Landscape 2023!
-She is so excited to perform in her final Fall Dance Concert!
+She is so excited to perform in her final Black History Month!

 Just becoming